CognitiveScale/cortex-fabric-examples/spark-emr-batch-prediction/Readme.md

 job submit code location `submit-job.py`

 #### Steps

+We start by publishing the (trained)model we use for our predictions.
+For this example we are going to use the same model as [batch-predcition](https://github.com/CognitiveScale/cortex-fabric-examples/tree/master/batch-prediction/model) example). `cd` into the directory and run the following commands

+        make init
+        cortex experiments upload-artifact gc_dtree_exp ko90dzd model/german_credit_model.pickle model --project <project_emr>
+        cortex models publish german-credit-model --project demoemr

+We upload the file we want to make predictions on, to an S3 bucket.
+In this case it is going to be [batch-predcition](https://github.com/CognitiveScale/cortex-fabric-examples/tree/master/batch-prediction/train/german_credit_eval.csv) and keep a note of the s3 path which looks like, `s3://test-smr-remote/german_credit_eval.csv`, we need to pass this as a skill property value later.

 Update config.json with registry to push spark base & container images.
-In the current example, we are pushing to 610527985415.dkr.ecr.us-east-1.amazonaws.com/emr-spark-template (an ECR registry, this can be a dockerhub repo as well, EMR needs to have access to this repo).
+In the current example, we are pushing to 610527985415.dkr.ecr.us-east-1.amazonaws.com/emr-spark-template (an ECR repo, this can be a dockerhub repo as well, EMR needs to have access to this repo).

         "spark_base": "610527985415.dkr.ecr.us-east-1.amazonaws.com/emr-spark-template"

 Builds & Pushes all the images and you can skip the below 5 steps upto save types:

         make deploy.all

 (make sure you have push access to registries in use in case of ECR `aws ecr get-login-password --region region | docker login --username AWS --password-stdin aws_account_id.dkr.ecr.region.amazonaws.com` or `cortex docker login`
 )